M-ElSherif/ECommerce_Outdoors/README.md

 Using either your IDE terminal, or your OS CMD change directory into where the project repository resides and run the following:

-This will migrate all models to the database, correcting the appropriate tables and columns
+This will migrate all models to the database, creating the appropriate tables and columns, and initializing the database with initial records

 ```
 php artisan migrate